|

 EXE directory?
 Sun could have statically linked to the C runtime and totally eliminated

-the the requirement for msvcr71.dll, but Sun chose not to.
+the requirement for msvcr71.dll, but Sun chose not to.
 Sun could

 have created a stub JVM loader DLL, which loads needed DLLs like msvcr71.dll